nightrunner91/nightvue/README.md

 ## Display

-Bootstrap [display](https://getbootstrap.com/docs/5.0/utilities/display/) and [flex](https://getbootstrap.com/docs/5.0/utilities/flex/) utilities are so handy that we decided to copy it's functionalty almost as it is.
-This system allows you to change display property and quickly manage the layout, alignment, and sizing of elements with a full suite of responsive flexbox utilities.
+Display system allows you to change display property and quickly manage the layout, alignment, and sizing of elements with a full suite of responsive flexbox utilities.

 ## Spacing

-NightVue uses the same logic as [Bootstrap spacing system](https://getbootstrap.com/docs/4.0/utilities/spacing/) to generate responsive margin and padding utility classnames.
+NightVue generates responsive margin and padding utility classnames.
 The classnames are named using the format `{$property}-{$breakpoint}-{$side}-{$size}`.

 Where `$property` is one of:
 * `m` - for classnames that set margin